wp-plugins/ewww-image-optimizer/readme.txt

 * added: (re)upload to Dreamspeed after optimization
 * added: action hooks before and after optimization
 * added: filter to modify the number of records queried when counting unoptimized images (default 3000)
+* added: check for retina images generated without WP Retina 2x, with filter to modify @2x extension
+* added: support for Imagick and Gmagick extensons when converting images (JPG2PNG and PNG2JPG)
 * changed: nextcellent thumbs are optimized on creation, no need to manually optimize after upload
 * changed: API keys are masked as password fields
 * changed: debugging functions streamlined to reduce memory usage